Broncos’ Justin Simmons becomes NFL’s highest-paid safety

-ENGLEWOOD, Colo.
-(AP) — Justin Simmons became the highest-paid safety in the NFL Friday when he agreed to a four-year, $61 million contract with the Denver Broncos, who had franchised him for a second consecutive season.
+“I was just talking about it with Court (WR Courtland Sutton) in the locker room.
+This is big for him, big for (OLB Bradley) Chubb and all the young guys,” defensive end Shelby Harris said at a news conference celebrating his own big contract.
+“It shows that if you go out there and ball, the Broncos will take care of you.

+“That’s the culture change that we’re talking about.
+This is family,” Harris said.
+“Justin is the highest-paid safety, and that’s what he deserves.
+You go out there and play, and they will give you what you deserve.
+That’s the right message you want to send to your players.”

-The deal that agent Todd France negotiated with general manager George Paton includes $35 million in guarantees.
+The deal that agent Todd France negotiated with general manager George Paton includes $35 million in guarantees and is worth $61 million over four years.

 The $15.25 million-per-year average also makes Simmons the first safety to break the $15 million mark.
-Last year, Arizona signed Budda Baker to a four-year deal that averaged $14.75 million per season.
+Last fall, Arizona signed Budda Baker to a four-year deal that averaged $14.75 million per season.

+Paton hinted Thursday that the deal was coming together when he said, “I think we’re making progress.
+I don’t know when it will happen, but I believe we are making progress and that’s been a priority since I’ve gotten here.”

+Paton succeeded John Elway as GM in January after 14 years as an executive with the Minnesota Vikings.

 Although Simmons was the first player franchised tagged this offseason, Paton made it clear the $13.729 million tag was just a placeholder to keep him off the open market while they worked out a long-term contract.